Tip #885: How to Meet a Virtual Training Design Challenge

 I have two day-long classroom programs to convert to half-day virtual programs.

-My programs are learner-centered and there are always lots of learning activities to engage as well as educate the participants.
+My programs are learner-centered.
+As a result, there are always lots of learning activities to engage as well as educate the participants.
 Having sufficient activities is not going to be an issue for me.

 So, what’s my problem?

 Well, first, I need to redefine the learning objectives for each program to what is possible in a three-hour session.
-I cannot provide an hour of new skill practice, but I do want the participants to get to an application level of learning, not just stop at comprehension.
+I cannot provide an hour of new skill practice.
+However, I do want the participants to get to an application level of learning, not just stop at comprehension.

 Entertaining, Educational, and Engaging